APRashedAhmed/combinatorial-generalization/README.md

 ### Different Numbers of Lines

-The task has one line on each axis, but this is controllable by the user through the `n_lines` argument:
+The task is set by default to use two lines per sample (as in the paper), but this is controllable by the user through the `n_lines` argument:

 ```python
 # Generate with four lines